makersacademy/takeaway-challenge/notes/plan.md

 Plan is to incrementally code solution:

 stage 1 tests

 Test crud for a dish - DONE

 Test crud for a menu - DONE

-Test print menu
+Test print menu - DONE

-Test crud for a order
+Test methods for a order(add,order,total,update,read)

 stage 2 tests

-Test make an order

-Test submit using an order
+Test submit an order

-Test Validate an order

 Test reject an order